Black Orchid (comics): Plot

 Flora and Suzy travel to Gotham City, the location of Arkham, to converse with Woodrue.
 The girls are told that Woodrue left the asylum and denied access.
 Suzy goes to Slaughter Swamp, where she is kidnapped and sold to Luthor.
 Flora meets Batman, who deduces that she is related to Linden and gets her into Arkham.
 The Mad Hatter brings Flora to Isley, who is being held there.
 Isley explains her involvement with the other scientists but refuses to tell Flora who she is.
 Frustrated, Flora leaves, fails to save Suzy, and retreats to a graveyard.

 Batman tells Flora that Holland is still alive and lives in the Louisiana swamplands.
 Black travels to Louisiana, where she meets Holland, who is now Swamp Thing.
 Holland explains to her that she is a reincarnation of Linden: Thorne murdered Linden, and Sylvian used her DNA and an orchid to recreate her as Black Orchid.
 When Linden was killed, another Black Orchid, in this case Flora, awoke.

 Using their connections to the Green, Holland shows Flora where Suzy is located, and Flora saves her by knocking down a tree to stop the truck she is held in.
-The two escape to the Amazon rainforest.
-However, Luthor tracks them and sends Sterling and a team to find them.
+The two escape to the Amazon rainforest, but Luthor tracks them and sends Sterling and a team to find them.
 While searching, Sterling's men are ambushed by Thorne as they approach the girls.
 Flora attempts to stop the fighting, but Sterling shoots Thorne in the chest.
 Thorne's death angers Flora, who sends Sterling off with a warning: if Luthor tries to interfere with her again, she will retaliate.
 Sterling and his men part ways, and Flora and Suzy fly back home.